SpaceX's Crew-8 astronauts to depart ISS for trip home soon amid weather delays

 NASA astronaut Matthew Dominick captured this view of Hurricane Milton from SpaceX's Crew Dragon capsule Endeavour, which is docked to the International Space Station, on Oct.
 8, 2024.
 (Image credit: NASA/Matthew Dominick)

-Crew-8's Dragon capsule, named Endeavour, is scheduled to undock from the International Space Station (ISS) at 7:05 a.m.
+Crew-8's Dragon capsule, named Endeavour, was scheduled to undock from the International Space Station (ISS) at 7:05 a.m.
 EDT (1105 GMT) on Sunday and splash down off the coast of Florida no earlier than 3:38 p.m.
 EDT (1938 GMT) on Monday (Oct.
 14).
+That plan was thwarted by poor weather conditions at their splashdown zone.

 Members of NASA’s SpaceX Crew-8 mission: (from right to left) NASA astronauts Jeanette Epps, mission specialist; Matthew Dominick, commander; Michael Barratt, pilot; and Roscosmos cosmonaut Alexander Grebenkin.
 (Image credit: NASA)